-Recent studies suggest that the rate of deforestation and related degradation of the world's tropical forests accounts for about one fifth of all carbon emissions today.
+Recent studies suggest that the rate of deforestation and related degradation of the world's tropical forests accounts for about one fifth of all carbon emissions in 2009.
 While some countries (e.g., Brazil), have managed to slow down deforestation trends over the past decade, the aggregate loss of tropical forests and their related degradation continues unabated, making efforts to bring an end to such destruction essential to any viable strategy to combat climate change.2

-Spearheaded by some of the largest holders of tropical forests in world - the Coalition for Rainforest Nations - CfRN3 - REDD (Reducing Emissions from Deforestation and forest Degradation) is a global framework designed to compensate developing nations that successfully limit activities (economic or otherwise) that contribute to deforestation, forest conversion or forest degradation.
-In short, REDD is a payment for ecosystem services scheme that "seeks to change the underlying dynamics of deforestation and rising greenhouse gas emissions by incentivising change in the behaviours that lead to sub-optimal outcomes."4 Accordingly, countries that are able to take remedial actions to reduce current and/or projected rates of deforestation and forest degradation would be financially rewarded relative to the extent of their achieved emissions reductions.5 By valuing the role of forests in carbon capture and storage, REDD creates a global market mechanism wherein the economic benefits of forest maintenance activities can compete with alternative land uses that have historically been more lucrative, but environmentally more destructive.6 REDD provides a unique opportunity to achieve large-scale emissions reductions at comparatively low abatement costs.7
+Spearheaded by a number of states with important tropical forest reserves (i.e., the Coalition for Rainforest Nations), REDD is a global framework designed to compensate developing nations that successfully limit activities (economic or otherwise) that contribute to deforestation, forest conversion or forest degradation.
+In short, REDD is a payment for ecosystem services scheme that "seeks to change the underlying dynamics of deforestation and rising greenhouse gas emissions by incentivising change in the behaviours that lead to sub-optimal outcomes."
+Accordingly, countries that are able to take remedial actions to reduce current and/or projected rates of deforestation and forest degradation would be financially rewarded relative to the extent of their achieved emissions reductions.
+By valuing the role of forests in carbon capture and storage, REDD creates a global market mechanism wherein the economic benefits of forest maintenance activities can compete with alternative land uses that have historically been more lucrative, but environmentally more destructive.
+REDD provides a unique opportunity to achieve large-scale emissions reductions at comparatively low abatement costs, though more recent studies have shown that the costs of REDD+ have been underestimated.

 Before REDD, other mechanisms to mitigate Climate Change through international collaboration existed, including "joint implementation" (a voluntary emissions transfer scheme between the so-called Annex 1 countries; the group of industrialized countries that first were invited to commit Green House Gas -GHG-emission reduction), and the Clean Development Mechanism (CDM).
 The latter, tied to the Kyoto protocol, included forest activities but only reforestation and afforestation.
-Halting deforestation was not considered under CDM because of the risk of leakage (conservation at one place might cause accelerated deforestation elsewhere) and the difficulty of demonstrating additionality over a given, though difficult to determine, baseline of deforestation.
-Post Kyoto negotiations, in which other countries (non Annex 1) were invited to report on their GHG emissions, paved the path for including reduced deforestation into mitigation mechanisms and an international mechanism to trade emissions.
+Halting deforestation was